Skip to main content

 • A material understanding of robotic technologies: Develop an appreciation of robotics in both a technical and cultural sense.
 This will enable you to challenge dominant ways of deploying robotics and explore cultural biases.

-• Interdisciplinary teaching: You’ll be exposed to different modes of learning and develop a solid understanding of robotics technologies through a creative lens.
+• Interdisciplinary teaching: Different modes of learning and develop a solid understanding of robotics technologies through a creative lens.

 Industry experience and opportunities